-My sister Becky and I went on a trip of lifetime to the Selous Riverside Safari Camp in the Selous Game Reserve in Tanzania.
-From the moment we arrived in Selous our senses were awoken, surrounded by the enticing warm and dry air on our faces, lively vegetation and beautiful vivid glowing light.
-The drive to our camp by the Rufiji River turned out to be a safari drive already, spotting impala and monkeys!
+My sister Becky and I went on a trip of lifetime to the Selous Riverside Safari Camp in the Nyerere National Park in Tanzania.
+From the moment we arrived in Nyerere National Park our senses were awoken, surrounded by the enticing warm and dry air on our faces, lively vegetation and beautiful vivid glowing light.
+The drive to our camp by the Rufiji River turned out to be a safari drive already, spotting impala and monkeys.

 Alone with a pride of lions

-What we liked about the Selous was how quiet it was, hardly coming across any other safari jeeps on any of our game drives – on one occasion we were alone with a pride of lions for an hour before another jeep came!
-Becky absolutely loves lions and Audley did wonders by picking the wonderful Selous for us, where chances would be more positive for spotting them.
+What we liked about Nyerere National Park was how quiet it was, hardly coming across any other safari jeeps on any of our game drives — on one occasion we were alone with a pride of lions for an hour before another jeep came.
+Becky absolutely loves lions and Audley did wonders by picking the wonderful Nyerere National Park for us, where chances would be more positive for spotting them.
 Just to see Becky’s face light up when she saw lions made my heart burst.

 The staff at the Riverside Safari Camp were amazing, looking after us so well, and with a personal touch.
 They did everything to help us have a comfortable, enjoyable stay.
 I previously lived and worked all over Asia and I have to say the lunch spots were the best I have ever experienced, a lovely lunch set up for us in an isolated spot near a lake, surrounded by bush and the sky, with impala in the distance.
 Peaceful, beautiful and stunning.